Of All The Gin Joints In All The World She Walks Into Mine

 - of all the gin joints in all the world she had to walk into mine

-- of all the gin joints she walks into mine
+- of all the gin joints in the world she walks into mine

-- of all the juke joints i had to walk into
+- out of all of the gin joints you had to stroll into 4 my town

-- of all the towns she walks into mine
+- out of all the gin joints she had to come into mine